-Domestic sales and exports growth, and marketplace competition
+Domestic sales and exports growth

 Input and selling prices, and profits growth

 Businesses continue to navigate through a very difficult cost environment.
 Against a backdrop of continued supply-chain disruptions and elevated energy and commodity prices due to the Ukraine-Russia war, annual input price inflation is running at its fastest rate (6.0%) since the start of the survey in 2004.
 However, businesses do expect this pace to moderate in the 12 months ahead, to 3.7%, they are possibly expecting current supply-side issues to gradually unwind and commodity prices to ease back to more familiar territory.